mpdairy/posh/README.md

 The problem with this is that when you reload the app, nothing will appear until something is new is transacted.
-It would be better to query for the last changed person or to set up a `when-tx!` that updates some var in the db that points to the last changed person.
+It would be better to query for the last changed person or to set up a `when-tx!` that updates some entry in the db that points to the last changed person.

 #### q-tx